Zero-Shot Cross-City Generalization in End-to-End Autonomous Driving: Self-Supervised versus Supervised Representations: EXPERIMENTS

 \paragraph{\textbf{Multi-Domain Performance}} Columns 2 and 3 (L2@avg and Coll@avg under B+S$\rightarrow$B+S) report multi-domain performance using the standard train/test split of nuScenes, where models are trained jointly on Boston and Singapore and evaluated on the official validation set.
 This setting serves as a reference in the absence of an explicit geographic domain shift.

 \paragraph{\textbf{Generic ImageNet Pretraining}} Under cross-city transfer, performance degrades sharply.
 For example, Swin’s L2 increases from 0.60 (Boston$\rightarrow$Boston) to 5.86 (Boston$\rightarrow$Singapore), corresponding to a $9.77\times$ inflation, while collision rate rises by $19.34\times$.
 These results demonstrate that strong in-domain performance does not imply robustness under geographic domain shift.
 Among generic ImageNet-pretrained backbones, only I-JEPA (ViT-H/14) achieves competitive in-domain performance on both Boston$\rightarrow$Boston and Singapore$\rightarrow$Singapore.
 In contrast, DINOv2 and MAE do not reach the same in-domain accuracy as Swin or I-JEPA.
 However, even I-JEPA (ViT-H/14, fine-tuned) exhibits substantial degradation under transfer, with a $6.12\times$ L2 increase for Boston$\rightarrow$Singapore.
 Transfer behavior is strongly directional.
 For Swin, Singapore$\rightarrow$Boston produces a much smaller inflation ($1.28\times$), revealing pronounced asymmetry in geographic generalization.
-Fine-tuning generic pretrained backbones improves adaptation to city-specific structure but does not eliminate the fundamental transfer gap.